masspayio/masspay-php-sdk/docs/Api/AccountApi.md

 Get certified account statement

-Retreived a certified PDF ledger statement for a provided timeframe
+This **GET** endpoint is used to retrieve a certified PDF ledger statement for a provided timeframe. <br> You can use this endpoint to obtain a ledger statement for your MassPay account for a specific time period. <br> To use this endpoint, you need to provide the `start_date` and `ending_date` as required parameters in the Query string of the URL. <br> The response will include a certified PDF ledger statement containing transaction details for the specified timeframe.

 ### Example